Bauhaus (band): Cultural references

 Bauhaus's fanbase extends beyond music; the American novelist Chuck Palahniuk was influenced by the Bauhaus song "Bela Lugosi's Dead" when writing his 2005 novel Haunted.
 In James O'Barr's 1989 comic book The Crow, the facial features of Eric Draven were based on those of Peter Murphy.
 In Neil Gaiman's series The Sandman, Dream's face and appearance were also based on Murphy.
 Additionally, comic book writer Alan Moore wrote the sleeve notes of Mask and contributed an anonymous Bauhaus review called "Phantoms of the Teenage Opera" to the UK music paper Sounds.

 The 1984 music video of the song "You're the Inspiration" from the American band Chicago featured lead singer Peter Cetera wearing a Bauhaus T-shirt.

 In an interview at the CBGB, Axl Rose from Guns N' Roses is seen wearing a Bauhaus T-shirt.
 In the Beavis and Butt-head season 3 episode "Meet God, Part II" (1993), they view and comment on a music video for Bauhaus' Bowie cover, "Ziggy Stardust".
 Susie Lewis, the co-creator of the American animated series Daria, is a fan of the band and used their song "1.
 David Jay 2.
 Peter Murphy 3.
 Kevin Haskins 4.
 Daniel Ash" in the closing credits of episode 213, "Write Where it Hurts".
 In the 2003 South Park episode "Raisins", Henrietta Biggle (one of the "goth kids") had a bedroom poster of "Blauhaus", a parody version of the band.

 In the 2015–2016 American Horror Story season "American Horror Story: Hotel", "Bela Lugosi's Dead" is used in the opening episode, in line with the underlying horror/vampire theme of the series.
 In the 2017 The Americans episode "Darkroom", the Bauhaus song "Slice of Life" is played in the background of the red room scene.
-It was ranked #8 in Vulture's list of "The 10 Best Musical Moments in The Americans".
+It was ranked number 8 in Vulture's list of "The 10 Best Musical Moments in The Americans".
 Saturday Night Live's recurring "Goth Talk" skit used "Bela Lugosi's Dead" as its theme song.

+The 2016 single "She's Out of Her Mind" by American pop punk band Blink-182 describes a girl with "a black shirt, black skirt and Bauhaus stuck in her mind".

-Bauhaus' performance at Coachella in 2005 has been ranked #5 among LA Weekly as one of "The 20 Best Coachella Sets of All Time".
+Bauhaus' performance at Coachella in 2005 has been ranked number 5 among LA Weekly as one of "The 20 Best Coachella Sets of All Time".

-Bauhaus' appearance in the Tony Scott film The Hunger has been ranked #20 by Rolling Stone as "The 30 Greatest Rock & Roll Movie Moments". and #17 by Time Out as "The 50 Best Uses of Songs in Movies".
+Bauhaus' appearance in the Tony Scott film The Hunger has been ranked number 20 by Rolling Stone as "The 30 Greatest Rock & Roll Movie Moments". and number 17 by Time Out as "The 50 Best Uses of Songs in Movies".